ErikMollers/Bachelor_Thesis/Documents/Programming_logbook.md

 I want to study the time scale of the formation of the EDL, a good time scale to look at is multiples of 1/(k^2*D) which represents the time it takes for ions to diffuse 1 debye length.
 For these simulation parameters that corresponds to 9.49e-8 seconds. at the controlDict file I put the end time as 100 times this quantity. the writeinterval as 0.1 times this quantity and I will put the delta t as 2e-10.
 I will also change the potential at the other electrode to -25mV to get a symmetric graph.
 This will also get the potential to drop to 0 between the electrodes what is needed to fit my derived theorethical potential because of a B.C. during the derivation.

+I noticed that at 100 times this debye diffusion time I could not tell yet if the system had equilibrated, the potential profile was slightly different then at 50 times the diffusion time.
+I let the simulation continue running untill 250 times the diffusion time which had the same potential profile at 100 times the diffusion time.
+This tells us that the system equilibrated somewhere between 50 and 100 times this diffusion time.

+### 08-06-2020
+#### saltConcentration
+Today I will repeat the last experiment but then with a dimensionless potential of 4, this equals a potential of 103.4mV in our simulation.